PlayCover/PlayBook/PlayBook/src/keymapping/import_export_keymaps.md

 2. Open PlayCover and right click the app you wish to import the keymap to
 3. Click on `Import Keymapping`
 4. Select the previously downloaded `.playmap` file
-> __Note__: Legacy keymaps from older versions of PlayCover will need to be converted to work on newer versions.
+> __Note__: Legacy keymaps from older versions of PlayCover (prior to 2.0.0 or PlayTools 2.0.0) will need to be converted to work on newer versions.
+Conversion is performed automatically.

 ## Exporting Keymaps